glankk/gz/USAGE.md

 -   **no minimap:** Keeps the minimap hidden at all times.
 -   **isg:** Permanently activates the *infinite sword glitch*.
 -   **quick text:** Activates fast scrolling for all textboxes.
+-   **no hud:** Hides hearts, magic, buttons, rupees and the minimap overlays.

-To undo the effects of the *no music*, *items usable*, and *no minimap* cheats, turn the cheat off and enter a new scene, or reload the current scene.
+To undo the effects of the *no music*, *items usable*, *no minimap*, and *no hud* cheats, turn the cheat off and enter a new scene, or reload the current scene.

 ### 2.4 Inventory
 The **equipment and items** menu lets you modify your equipment, C-button